 How Fast Should My Webpage Be and Why Should I Care?

 But is your site fast enough?
 In this article, I’ll overview why website speed is important, site speed targets, common issues that impact page speed, and why and when to fix them.
 Feel free to jump ahead:

 Fast websites are better for the end user.
 A slow site can cause visitors to bounce from your site and your business to lose revenue.
 Not only that, but you want the search engines to be able to move quickly through your site.

-- One study showed that delays in accessing content produced the same level of stress in people as watching a horror movie alone or taking a math test (my bachelor’s is in math, so I can appreciate that).
+- One study showed that delays in accessing content produced the same level of stress in people as watching a horror movie alone or taking a math test (my Bachelor’s is in math, so I can appreciate that).

 - Pinterest reported that reducing wait time by 40% resulted in a 15% increase in SEO traffic and a 15% increase in conversion rate to sign up.